Criminal Justice MS

 Concentration in Homeland Security

-This program offers students the opportunity to examine strategies, develop communication skills, execute plans, and learn about contemporary issues of terrorism which affect the public and private sectors as well as law enforcement in society today.
+This concentration offers students the opportunity to examine strategies, develop communication skills, execute plans, and learn about contemporary issues of terrorism which affect the public and private sectors as well as law enforcement in society today.
 The curriculum can assist students in building partnerships and strategies to disrupt or prevent homeland security incidents.
 Identifying emerging threats and critical infrastructure protection needs is vital to securing the Homeland today.

 CRJ 640Terrorism: Threats and Strateg3